 As the backbone of any content marketing strategy, a content brief ensures that articles keep in line with the ideas in your head.
 A content brief is a document, usually created by a content strategist, that includes all of the information a writer needs to create a piece of SEO content.

-In order to rank well in search engines and stand out, you need to show potential customers what makes you unique.
+To rank well in search engines and stand out, you need to show potential customers what makes you unique.
 Whether you want to raise awareness of your brand or generate more leads, producing quality pieces adds major value to the reader’s experience.

 Plan and Organize Your Content